Energy Star Logo

 What is Energy Star?

-Energy Star is a label confirming the high energy efficiency level of a product, technique, or building.
+Energy Star is a label that confirms a product, technique, or building’s high energy efficiency.
 The EPA (Environmental Protection Agency) regulates the program and promotes reasonable energy consumption.
 It mainly operates in the Asian and North American regions.
 The project was launched in 1992.

 1992 – 2003

 Handwriting has been on the Energy Star logo since the beginning.
-However, only the first word of the name was written in cursive, sweeping handwriting, while the image of a star replaced the second.
+However, only the first word of the name was written in cursive, with sweeping handwriting, while a star replaced the second word.
 This approach made the logo very extravagant and unusual.
-The text was lowercase and cohesive, with smooth connections between characters that immediately passed into neighboring elements.
+The text was lowercase and cohesive, with smooth transitions between characters that immediately carried over into neighboring elements.
 The inscription was located above a thin horizontal strip and went diagonally.
 On the right side, a classic five-pointed star was drawn; one ray was not completely completed because the letter “y” opened it.
 At the top, they were connected by an arch.
 It was the same thickness as the bottom line.

 2003 – today

-The modernized version of the logo became colored: instead of a black and white spectrum, a blue and white one appeared, symbolizing fresh air and cleanliness of the surrounding space.
-In addition, the designers added a square where they placed all the main elements: handwritten text, a star, an arch, and an underline, under which the printed form of the program name was placed.
+The modernized version of the logo was colored: instead of a black-and-white spectrum, a blue-and-white one appeared, symbolizing fresh air and the cleanliness of the surrounding space.
+In addition, the designers added a square in which they placed all the main elements: handwritten text, a star, an arch, and an underline, beneath which the printed form of the program name was placed.
 They chose a grotesque, capital, non-bold font.
-The new version also changed the location of the upper arc: its ends are now at the same level – both on the right and left.
+The new version also changed the location of the upper arc: its ends are now at the same level on both the right and left.

 Font and Colors

 The basic focus of Energy Star’s visual identity is cleanliness, simplicity, and minimalism.
-This label, as it were, is “saving” in itself due to its lack of many details.
-Even half of the name is encoded in a star, which makes the label much easier and more recognizable.
+This label, as it were, is “saving” itself by virtue of its lack of detail.
+Even half the name is encoded in a star, making the label much easier to recognize.

-The debut logo’s inscription was italicized, fluent, and handwritten.
-Then, the developers added a more understandable transcript—a printed version of the name, made in a font that resembles Tyler Finck’s Atiga Medium and Christian Robertson’s Roboto Condensed.
-The palette is unstable and was once changed from monochrome to light blue combined with white.
+The inscription on the debut logo was italicized, fluent, and handwritten.
+Then, the developers added a more understandable transcript and a printed version of the name, made in a font that resembles Tyler Finck’s Atiga Medium and Christian Robertson’s Roboto Condensed.
+The palette is unstable and was once changed from monochrome to light blue, combined with white.